 Dr. Amato was an Adjunct Professor at UCONN-Stamford, from 1999 to May 2015.
 In 2009 he was named Adjunct Professor of the Year.
 He has taught Clinical Assessment in the Department of Applied Psychology at NYU for a number of years and has been a clinical supervisor for various doctoral programs in psychology in the NY area.
 As part of his duties at Stamford Hospital and then at VA, he was appointed Assistant Clinical Professor of Medical Psychology (In Psychiatry) for Columbia University Medical School and New York Medical College.
 He continues to advance his knowledge and training, and is an active participant of Florida's Psychological Association trainings and seminars.

-At the Sarasota, FL, Center of Revitalizing Dr. Joseph Amato performs psychotherapy and psychological testing.
+At the Sarasota, FL, Center of Revitalizing Dr. Joseph Amato provides psychotherapy and psychological testing.

-At the Sarasota, FL, Center of Revitalizing Psychiatry Ms. Barkley-Graham serves children (ages 5-12) and families, adolescents, adults, couples, and geriatric patients on Wednesdays.
-She is the Director of the Adolescent Intensive Outpatient Program at CRP.
+At the Sarasota, FL, Center of Revitalizing Psychiatry Elizabeth sees couples and families, adolescents, adults, and geriatric patients.

 Ileana Bascuas, PhD, ABPP